 - ensure work plan is carried out, assist with the compilation of written reports to fulfill funding requirements

-- chair monthly meetings, generate agendas, ensure minutes are recorded, prepared and distributed to group members in a timely fashion
+- chair meetings, generate agendas, ensure minutes are recorded, prepared and distributed to group members in a timely fashion

 Steering Committee Membership:

 - Consists of a representative from each of the TRiP stakeholders